sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 #### NvgreOrch

 `nvgreorch` - it is an orchestration agent that handles the configuration requests directly from ConfigDB.
 The `nvgreorch` is responsible for creates the tunnel and attaches encap and decap mappers.
-Separate tunnels are created for L3 Nvgre and can attach different VLAN/VSID or Bridge/VSID to a respective tunnel.
+Separate tunnel maps are created for L3 NVGRE and can attach different VLAN/VSID or Bridge/VSID to a respective tunnel.

 #### Orchdaemon

-`orchdaemon` - it is the main orchestration agent, which handles all Redis DB's updates then calls appropriate an orchagent, the new `nvgreorch` should be registered inside an `orchdaemon`.
+`orchdaemon` - it is the main orchestration agent, which handles all Redis DB's updates then calls appropriate orchagent, the new `nvgreorch` should be registered inside an `orchdaemon`.

 ### High-Level Design